-- 1. All classes and class divisions, all class privileges and delimitations, all class organisations and institutions and all civil ranks are abolished. - 2.
-All classes of society (nobles, merchants, petty bourgeois, etc.), and all titles (Prince, Count and others), and all denominations of civil rank (Privy State Councillor, and others), are abolished, and there is established the general denomination of Citizen of the Russian Republic. - 3.
-The property and institutions of the classes of nobility are transferred to the corresponding autonomous Zemstvos. - 4.
-The property of merchant and bourgeois organisations is transferred immediately to the Municipal Self-Governments. - 5.
-All class institutions of any sort, with their property, their rules of procedure, and their archives, are transferred to the administration of the Municipalities and Zemstvos. - 6.
-All articles of existing laws applying to these matters are herewith repealed. - 7.
-The present decree becomes effective on the day it is published and applied by the Soviets of Workers', Soldiers', and Peasants' Deputies.
+1. All classes and class divisions, all class privileges and delimitations, all class organisations and institutions and all civil ranks are abolished.

+2. All classes of society (nobles, merchants, petty bourgeois, etc.), and all titles (Prince, Count and others), and all denominations of civil ranks (Privy State Councillors, and others), are abolished, and there is established the general denomination of Citizen of the Russian Republic.

+3. The property and institutions of the classes of nobility are transferred to the corresponding autonomous Zemstvos.

+4. The property of merchant and bourgeois organisations is transferred immediately to the Municipal Self-Government.

+5. All class institutions of any sort, with their property, and their archives, are transferred to the administration of the Municipalities and Zemstvos.

+6. All articles of existing laws applying to these matters are herewith repealed.

+7. The present decree becomes effective on the day it is published and is to be applied by the Soviets of Workers', Soldiers', and Peasants' Deputies.

-The present decree has been confirmed by the Tsay-ee-kah at the meeting of November 23rd, 1917, and signed by:
+The present decree has been confirmed by the Tsay-ee-kah at the meeting of November 23d, 1917, and signed by:

-President of the Tsay-ee-kah, Sverdlov
+President of the Tsay-ee-kah, Sverdlov.

-President of the Council of People's Commissars V. I. Ulianov (Lenin)
+Executive of the Council of People's Commissars, V. Bonch-Bruevitch.